-Mayor Thomas W. Danehy Park includes walking and biking paths, multiple playgrounds, athletic fields for baseball/softball, soccer, lacrosse, and other sports, and a full-size outdoor track.
+Mayor Thomas W. Danehy Park is the second-largest City-owned open space in Cambridge after the Fresh Pond Reservation.
+The park includes walking and biking paths, multiple playgrounds, athletic fields for baseball/softball, soccer, lacrosse, and other sports, and a full-size outdoor track.
 Danehy Park Family Day brings the community together for a variety of activities each September, and the park is a popular destination for sledding in the winter.
 Residents can bring their dogs to a dedicated off-leash space near the park's New Street entrance.
+The park is also accessible through parking lots located on New Street and Sherman Street.